easybuilders/easybuild-docs/docs/version-specific/supported-software.md

 ### MbedTLS

-An open source, portable, easy to use, readable and flexible SSL library.
+An open source, portable, simple to use, readable and flexible SSL library.

 *homepage*: <https://tls.mbed.org/>